pmacosta/putil/docs/pcontracts.rst

-.. role:: python(code)
-	:language: python
-	:class: highlight-python

 This module is a thin wrapper around the `PyContracts <https://andreacensi.github.io/contracts/>`_ library that enables customization of the exception type raised and limited customization of the exception message.
 Additionally, custom contracts specified by :py:func:`putil.pcontracts.new_contract` and contract enforcement via
 :py:func:`putil.pcontracts.contract` register exceptions using the :py:mod:`putil.exh` module if an exception handler object is detected.
-This also means that the exceptions raised by these contracts can be auto-documented usign the :py:mod:`putil.exdoc` module
+This also means that the exceptions raised by these contracts can be auto-documented using the :py:mod:`putil.exdoc` module

-The contract specification is identical to the way a contract is specified with the `PyContracts <https://andreacensi.github.io/contracts/>`_ library except that only the decorator way is currently supported and tested.
-By default :python:`raise RuntimeError('Argument has to be a string')` is raised.
+The way a contract is specified is identical to decorator way of specifying a contract with the `PyContracts <https://andreacensi.github.io/contracts/>`_ library.
+By default :code:`RuntimeError('Argument \`*[argument_name]*\` is not valid')` is raised unless a custom contract specifies a different exception (the token :code:`'*[argument_name]*'` is replaced by the argument name the contract is attached to).

 ***********
 Interpreter